yagizerbay92/NewsFeedApp/README.md

 # NewsFeedApp
-- Basic app that lists movies on a table view using MVVM architecture.
+- Basic app that lists news on a tableview by using newsApi.
-- Tableview rows can be selected to show news detail via SFSafariViewController
+- Tableview rows can be selected to show news detail via SFSafariViewController.

 ## Technologies